-Thus, the goals of the present study were twofold:
+The goals of the present study were twofold:

-(1) The first research goal was to investigate whether HR measures assessed by wrist-based fitness trackers are a suitable and effective method for mapping teachers’ HR over the course of a five-phase lab study, including a micro-teaching unit.
+(1) The first research goal was to investigate whether HR measures assessed by wrist-based fitness trackers are a suitable and effective method for mapping teachers’ HR over the course of a five-phase lab study, including the time before, during, and after a potentially stressful micro-teaching unit.

-In the first step, we therefore exploratively described the participants’ overall HR trend during the two-hour study interval and examined whether z-standardization of the participants’ mean HR can serve as a useful method to account for individual differences in baseline HR.
-Regarding the HR trend of the entire course of the study, we expected participants´ HR to gradually increase during the pre-teaching phase, to peak during the teaching phase, and to gradually decrease during the remaining time interval.
-Furthermore, we expected to observe the same trends in both standardized and non-standardized mean HR values.
+First, regarding the overall HR trend during the entire course of the study, we expected participants´ HR to gradually increase during the pre-teaching phase, to peak during the teaching phase, and to gradually decrease during the remaining time interval.
+In addition, we examined whether z-standardization of the participants’ mean HR could serve as a useful method to account for individual differences in baseline HR.
+We expected to observe the same trends in both standardized and non-standardized mean HR values.

-In the second step, we selected five corresponding intervals with a length of ten minutes each out of the five phases and examined the levels of and the changes in HR of the five intervals separately.
-We presumed the highest HR levels in the micro-teaching unit and regarding HR changes, we expected an increase at the beginning of the study and a decrease in the following phases.
+Second, we selected five corresponding intervals with a length of ten minutes from each of the five phases and examined the levels of and the changes in HR during these intervals.
+We presumed the highest HR levels in the micro-teaching unit.
+Regarding HR changes, we expected an increase at the beginning of the study and a decrease in the following phases.

-(2) The second research goal was to examine whether variance in HR measures can be explained by teachers’ teaching experience, and by self-reported subjective appraisals (disruption appraisal and confidence appraisal) of classroom events.
-We expected all three variables (teaching experience, disruption appraisal, and confidence appraisal) to be significant predictors for the HR measurements in the different phases.
+(2) The second research goal was to examine whether variance in HR measures could be explained by participants’ teaching experience (because, presumable, more experienced teachers might have better classroom management strategies, and thus better resources for coping), and/or by their self-reported subjective appraisals of classroom events (specifically, how disruptive it was, and how confident they felt in their coping).
+We expected all three variables (teaching experience, disruption appraisal, and confidence appraisal) to be significant predictors of HR in the different phases.